urrickhunt/drugwars-rust/README.md

 This cross-platform version stays true to the original experience, featuring familiar gameplay and updated terminal compatibility.

-## Features

-Cross-Platform: Works on Windows, macOS, and Linux terminals.

-Written in Rust: Fast, safe, and reliable.

-Single Key Commands: Smooth gameplay with quick input handling.
+Single Key Commands like the original insure smooth gameplay with quick input handling.

 ## Installation